gkudelis/gkudelis.github.io/posts/2019-01-23-entr-and-docker.md

 interfere with entr.
 The solution is simply to pass the `-u` flag to Python in the Dockerfile disabling the default buffering.
 The above command then works as a charm!

+I hope you found this post useful.
+If you have any questions or comments - please let me know.
+I'd also like to thank the author of entr, Eric Radman, for his feedback and help with making this post as useful and accurate as possible.